Distinguishing Tidal Disruption Events and Changing-look Active Galactic Nuclei via Variation of Mid-infrared Color: Introduction

 However, a key question remains unanswered: are these MIR outbursts TDEs?
 Although the authors of previously mentioned works preferred that their samples consist mainly of obscured TDEs, there is doubt \citep[e.g.,][]{Dodd2023} that changing-look active galactic nuclei (CLAGN) contribute to these MIR outbursts significantly.
 CLAGNs \citep[see review in][]{Ricci2023} can also produce MIR outbursts \citep[e.g.,][]{Sheng2017,Lyu2022}.
-Despite many differences between TDEs and CLAGNs in UV/optical bands in terms of light curves (LCs) and spectra \citep[e.g.,][]{Zabludoff2021}, distinguishing their IR echoes remains challenging.
-Differences in the UV/optical LCs are blurred by the light travel time effect of the echo, and the spectral features that may distinguishing the two are lost when the emission is reprocessed to the IR band.
+Despite many differences between TDEs and CLAGNs in UV/optical bands in terms of light curves (LCs) and optical spectra \citep[e.g.,][]{Zabludoff2021}, distinguishing their IR echoes remains challenging.
+Differences in the UV/optical LCs are blurred by the light travel time effect of the echo, and the features that may distinguishing the two are lost when the emission is reprocessed to the IR band.
 To make matters worse, there is a class of outbursts in active galactic nuclei (AGN) that share the characteristics of both TDEs and CLAGNs, for example AT 2016ezh \citep[=PS16dtm,][]{Blanchard2017,Petrushevska2023}, AT 2017bgt \citep{Trakhtenbrot2019}, AT 2018bcb \citep[=ASASSN-18jd,][]{Neustadt2020}, and some others.
 These outbursts are referred to as ambiguous nuclear transients (ANTs) as their natures are difficult to determine through UV/optical information: they may be TDEs that occur in AGNs \citep[e.g.,][]{Blanchard2017}, or enhanced accretions onto SMBHs \citep[e.g.,][]{Trakhtenbrot2019}.
-In any case, it is almost impossible to distinguish using MIR information only.
-The nature of MIR outbursts can be distinguished by radio jet \citep[e.g. for Arp 299-B AT1,][]{Mattila2018}, broad emission lines in the near-infrared (NIR) spectra \citep[e.g. for AT 2017gbl,][]{Kool2020} or optical spectra \citep[e.g.,][]{Wang2022_MIRONG}, or shape of X-ray spectrum \citep[e.g.,][]{Masterson2024}.
+Recent MIR spectroscopy of TDEs shows that TDEs generally have strong silicate emission features, different from AGNs, which show absorption or weak emission features \citep{Masterson2025}.
+This implies that the silicate feature has the potential to serve as a probe to distinguish TDEs from CLAGNs.
+In addition, the nature of MIR outbursts can be distinguished by radio jet \citep[e.g. for Arp 299-B AT1,][]{Mattila2018}, broad emission lines in the near-infrared (NIR) spectra \citep[e.g. for AT 2017gbl,][]{Kool2020} or optical spectra \citep[e.g.,][]{Wang2022_MIRONG}, or shape of X-ray spectrum \citep[e.g.,][]{Masterson2024}.
 However, these data are not available for the vast majority of MIR outbursts.
-Therefore, there needs to be an effective probe to distinguish between TDEs and CLAGNs based on only MIR data.
+Therefore, there needs to be an effective probe to distinguish between TDEs and CLAGNs based on only MIR photometric data.